ForestAdmin/lumber/README.md

   <img src="https://github.com/ForestAdmin/Lumber/blob/master/assets/lumber-logo.png?raw=true" alt="Lumber logo">
 </p>

-Lumber generates the admin interface of your application.
+Lumber generates automatically the back office of your web app.
 It is completely **backend agnostic** and use your SQL database schema to create a **REST API** that provides all common admin features such as CRUD, search & filters, analytics, user permissions as well as providing a user-friendly **UI**.

-Lumber has been designed with scalibility in mind to fit requirements from **small projects** to **fast-growing companies**.
+Lumber has been designed with scalability in mind to fit requirements from **small projects** to **mature companies**.

 - [Install](#install)
 - [Usage](#usage)